github/opensource.guide/sustaining/healthy-communities.md

 next: sustaining/leadership.md
 ---

 Your project's community is extremely powerful.
 That power can be a blessing or a curse, depending on how you wield it.
-In this section, we'll look at ways to structure your community to become a force of construction, not destruction.
+Structure your community to become a force of construction, not destruction.

 If you're starting an open source project today, the vast majority of contributors will be "casual contributors": people who contribute to a project only occasionally.
 Sometimes these are also called "drive-by contributors".